Oscillix/MinimalFTPPV/README.md

     <code>node server.js</code>

 3. **Open the UI**:
-   Open the `index.html` file in your browser.
+   Open `localhost:1337` in your browser.

 ---